asllop/RunPack/TUTORIAL.md

 This tutorial is designed to be read sequentially, but feel free to skip the parts you already now.

+And one final note: it may take time to get used to a stack-based language, with its idiosyncratic [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+But once you do, you will absolutely love it.

 ## 0. Setup

 All RunPack scripts in this tutorial are supposed to be executed in a program like the following: